pavanputhra/dockdj/README.md

-# Django Up
+# Dockdj

 #### Production Quality Django Deployments

-Django Up is a command line tool that allows you to deploy any [Django](https://www.djangoproject.com/) app to your own server.
+Dockdj is a command line tool that allows you to deploy any [Django](https://www.djangoproject.com/) app to your own server.

 This tool is inspired by [Meteor up](http://meteor-up.com/) tool which is used to deploy [Meteor.js](https://www.meteor.com/) app.

-You can install and use Django Up on Linux, Mac and Windows.
+You can install and use Dockdj on Linux, Mac and Windows.
 It can deploy to servers running Ubuntu 14 or newer.

-Django Up is powered by [Docker](http://www.docker.com/), making deployment easy to manage and reducing server specific errors.
+Dockdj is powered by [Docker](http://www.docker.com/), making deployment easy to manage and reducing server specific errors.

 #### Requirement